Kimtaro/spaces_are_ok/README.md

 ## Why

 There's been a lot of exciting development in the world of programming languages lately.
-Rust and Go, new versions of Javascript, Java, and even C. Faster runtime, cool language features and safer memory!
+Rust and Go, new versions of Ruby, Javascript, Java, and even C. Faster runtime, cooler language features and safer memory!

-But they all look pretty much the same they've always looked. `YouEhitherHaveThis` or `you_see_some_of_this`.
+But they all look pretty much the same way they've always looked. `YouEhitherHaveThis` or `you_see_some_of_this`.
 They might even `SHOUT_AT_YOU`.

-Why is it that no language is spending as much time on the human side of the language as they are on compiler optimisations and replacing fine words like `function` with `=>`?
-(Don't worry, this is a rhetorical question.)
+Why is it that we're not spending as much time on the human side of programming languages as we are on compiler optimisations and replacing fine words like `function` with `=>`?
+(Don't worry, this is a rhetorical question.
+Maybe.)

-Naming things is famously one of the hard things in computer science, and our languages don't do a good job of helping us use descriptive and readable language.
-This is an experiment in changing that.
+Naming things is famously one of the hard things in computer science, and our languages aren't doing a very good job of helping us use descriptive and fun language.
+This gem is an experiment in changing that.

 ## Installation